Surgical Procedures: Surgery and Staging for Nasal Cancer

 - Fine-needle aspiration (FNA): A thin needle removes fluid or tissue for further testing.

 - Incisional biopsy: Part of an abnormal looking piece of tissue is removed for testing.

-Paranasal sinus and nasal cancer spreads to other parts of the body through the tissue, lymph and blood systems.
+Paranasal sinus and nasal cancer spreads to other parts of the body through the tissue, lymph, and blood systems.
 Staging of paranasal sinus and nasal cancer is described as stage 0 (also called carcinoma in situ) to stage 4.
 There is no standard system of staging for sphenoid and frontal sinus cancers.

-Surgical procedures to treat nasal cancer include:
+Surgical procedures to treat nasal cancer are:

 - Nasal septum removal: Part or all of the septum is removed (The septum is the bone and cartilage the separates your right nostril from your left nostril).

 - Nasal cavity wall removal: The wall of the nasal cavity may be removed if it has been affected by the tumor.

 - Nose removal: Part or all of the nose is removed.
 Reconstructive surgery and a prosthesis (implant) may be needed.

 - Endoscopic surgery: A surgical tool attached to a thin tube is placed through the nasal cavity.
 This is less invasive than an incision (cut).